agiga-quanta/feasible-path/README.md

         ./run.sh

 - open your browser, go to http://localhost:7474, enter with username `neo4j`, password `path`
+- first, copy the context of this [Cypher query](cql/step_2_custom_schema.cql), paste it into the query box, click on the blue button to run it.

-- copy the content of this [Cypher query](cql/step_3_case_study_import.cql), paste it into the query box, click on the blue button to run it.
+- second, copy the context of this [Cypher query](cql/step_3_case_study_import.cql), paste it into the query box, click on the blue button to run it.
 - then run the following to see the whole graph:

         MATCH (n) RETURN n